-Consumer Behavior Insights for InstaCart
+Consumer Behavior Insights for Instacart

 Supermarkets are an essential part of American life.
 Many Americans have access to the enormous selection of fresh, safe foods at their local grocery store and supermarkets around the country.
 Supermarkets are so important that some may argue that they helped the US win the Cold War!

-When Boris Yeltsin visited the US in 89, he was so impressed by a Randall’s grocery store he visited, he reported told his staff that if the Soviet People saw the condition of US supermarkets “there would be a revolution”.
+When Boris Yeltsin visited the US in 1989, he was so impressed by a Randall’s grocery store he visited, he reportedly told his staff that if the Soviet People saw the condition of US supermarkets “there would be a revolution”.
 Not even members of the Politburo had access to the variety that the average American consumer had access to in their neighborhood.
 Three decades later, the American supermarket is alive and well, but it’s changed - it’s moving online.

 The market for online grocery providers is growing and growing fast.
 According to Global Data, a market research firm, the online grocery market has grown by 350% from 2010 to 2019.
 Over the next three years, they predict that just under 10% of all grocery purchases in the US will be made online.
 Given that the US grocery market is estimated was $650 billion.
 There’s a huge opportunity out there for companies that are able to get online groceries right.
 The logistical challenges of the industry are real and complex, but we’re going to focus on a different challenge – consumer behavior.